mirahas/KPMG-developer-tech-test/README.md

 The project was created as a react application.

-My initial through process was to make the map, filter and table features separate reusable components along with fetching the data.
+My initial through process was to create the map, filter and table features as separate reusable components along with the function to fetch data from the api.
 This helps keep the code clean and readable.
 When I progressed through the task, I understood that the table and filters were tighly coupled so I combined that into one piece of code.

-Initially, I fetched the location data from the map component to the _fetchLocations function.
-However, that meant when the page was loaded, the map initially didn't have any markers and that loaded after the call was made.
-Thus, I fed the data to the map component through props then only rendered the map when the data was available.
-There is now a delay when loading the map when the page first starts but I thought that was better having a map without markers.
+Initially, I called the fetchLocations function in the map component.
+However, that meant when the page was loaded, the map initially didn't have any markers.
+It Also meant that separate calls will need to be made from each component to get the data
+- causing repetitive code.
+Thus, I fetched the data in the App.js component and passed the data to both the table and map components through props.
+Also, I only rendered the map only when the data was available so the markers were on the map when rendered.

 ## Map Decisions